Ethereum network burns $395K ETH per hour after London upgrade By Cointelegraph - Up News Info

 Ethereum network burns $395K ETH per hour after London upgrade

-Approximately 2.3 ETH is being burnt every minute through the new transaction fee mechanism introduced in Ethereum’s London upgrade on August 5.
+Approximately 2.3 Ether (ETH) is being burnt every minute through the new transaction fee mechanism introduced in Ethereum’s London upgrade on Thursday.

-The highly anticipated London hard fork went live on Wednesday this week, ushering in the EIP-1559 upgrade that adjusted gas fees.
+The highly anticipated London hard fork went live on Thursday this week, ushering in the Improvement Proposal (EIP) 1559 upgrade that adjusted gas fees.
 Part of that adjustment introduced a mechanism that burns some of the base fees collected.

 Continue Reading on Coin Telegraph